OGKebabEater/shibewallet/README.md

 "deterministic" wallet, meaning that all your dogecoin addresses and private keys are generated from a single "seed".

-doughwallet is open source and available under the terms of the MIT license.
+dogewallet is open source and available under the terms of the MIT license.
 Source code is available at https://github.com/peritus/doughwallet

 **WARNING:** installation on jailbroken devices is strongly discouraged